 It seems like my suspicions are coming true.
 I might not be able to adopt this fully as a lifestyle.
 But I told myself to still attempt to finish eating at 6pm if possible, though I highly doubt it since I will likely still be at work.

 I reheated my lunch for dinner and finished eating before 6pm.
 Having a meal in front of your computer is not ideal, but it will have to do.

 The problem with having your dinner so early is that the hunger pangs start even earlier.
 My stomach started growling at 8pm, and I know that I will have to sleep earlier tonight.

 Looking at my calendar, I saw that I had meetings from 10.30am to 1.30pm.
 Thankfully I’m working from home, so at least I know I can squeeze in a minute or two for breakfast.

 In preparation for the back-to-back meetings, I went down to make my breakfast at 10.15am so that I can start eating once 11am comes around.
-My usual breakfast of instant oats tasted great, especially since I was starving since the previous night.
+My usual breakfast of instant oats tasted great, especially because I was starving since the previous night.

 Day 23, Tuesday

-I was really tempted to break fast earlier.
+I was really tempted to break my fast earlier.
 I face the same struggle every morning, but today I managed to wait till 11am.